 120mls low fat sour cream

 Freshly ground sea salt and black pepper, to taste

 Handful flat leaf parsley, chopped finely

-Mashed potato, bread or rice to serve
+Mashed potato or rice to serve

 Take off pan, add parsley and stir through.

 Serves: 4 with sides such as rice, mash and other vegetables or 2 as a main on it’s own